 Does your service include Bible readings?

-Yes, there is normally at least one reading from the Old Testament and one from the New Testament, both from the New Revised Standard Version (NRSV) of the Bible.
+Yes, there is normally at least one reading from the Old Testament and one from the New Testament.

 Does your service include a sermon?

 Yes, the worship service includes a 15-20 minute message, normally delivered by our pastor.
 The message is scripture-based and ties in with the morning Bible readings.